On order continuous duals of vector lattices of continuous functions on resolvable spaces: Resolvable spaces

 In the proof of Theorem~\ref{thm:separable_resolvable} we shall need the final statement of the following result, which is \cite[Lemma 3.12]{KarlovaMykhaylyuk2013}.
 The proof of \cite[Lemma 3.12]{KarlovaMykhaylyuk2013}, however, actually shows that the first statement is true, and it seems worthwhile to record this.

-\begin{lemma} Let $X$ be a resolvable space, and suppose that the subset $D$ of $X$ is dense in $X$.
+\begin{lem} Let $X$ be a resolvable space, and suppose that the subset $D$ of $X$ is dense in $X$.
 Then there exists a subset of $D$ that resolves $X$.
-In particular, if $X$ is resolvable and separable, then there exists an at most countably infinite subset of $X$ that resolves $X$. \end{lemma}
+In particular, if $X$ is resolvable and separable, then there exists an at most countably infinite subset of $X$ that resolves $X$. \end{lem}